varya/storybook-8-sidebar-statuses/README.md

 ## Known Limitations

-- Direct access to `tags` information for components is not possible, necessitating the use of the `index.json` for fetching this data.
+- Direct access to `tags` information for components is not possible, so the tags are obtained from components' stories.
-- Real-time fetching of tags for all stories in the sidebar is not feasible, leading to reliance on the statically generated `index.json`.
 - Fetching is performed for each component listed, potentially impacting performance for large story collections.

 ## Acknowledgments

 The initial setup for this repository was inspired by and adapted from https://github.com/shilman/storybook-tag-badges, aiming to extend its functionalities and address the specific challenges encountered with Storybook's newer versions.

+Special thanks to @Aracturat who [suggested how to improve the data fetch](https://github.com/varya/storybook-8-sidebar-statuses/issues/1).